How Do You Find Your Roth Conversion Window — And Use It?

 The window opens when employment income ends (retirement) and closes when mandatory taxable income begins (Social Security, RMDs, pension).
 During this gap — often 5 to 15 years — taxable income drops to its lowest point in decades.

 When I sat down with clients in their first year of retirement, their W-2 income was gone, Social Security hadn't started, and RMDs were years away.
 Many could fill the 22% bracket — or even the 12% bracket — with Roth conversions that would have been in the 32%+ bracket just a year earlier.
+That gap is money left on the table if you don't act.

 The target conversion amount is the amount that fills your current tax bracket without crossing into the next one.